Skip to content

 Symbol versioning (CRC)

-Each exported symbol has a CRC of its type signature.
+When the kernel is built with CONFIG_MODVERSIONS=y, each exported symbol also gets a CRC of its type signature.
 If the symbol's definition changes, the CRC changes, and modules compiled against the old interface refuse to load:

 /proc/kallsyms: all kernel symbols